Heavy police presence surrounds Crabtree Valley Mall after shots fired report

-Raleigh police responded to reports of a shooting at the mall a little after 8:45 p.m.
+Authorities responded to reports of a shots fired call shortly after 8:45 p.m.

-Around 9 p.m., Raleigh police officers along with paramedics could be seen staging near the Macy's entrance.

-The Glenwood Avenue entrance to the mall is currently blocked by police.
+As of 10 p.m. the Glenwood Avenue entrance to the mall is currently blocked.
+Police and paramedics set up a staging area outside of the Macy's entrance of the mall.

 A look at Crabtree Valley Mall entrance on Glenwood Avenue. pic.twitter.com/2Ms0WZCezA— Elaina Athans (@AthansABC11) December 18, 2020

-A kiosk owner who works at the mall told ABC11 that he heard about eight shots by the Bath and Body Works.
+Sean Ingram, a kiosk owner at the mall, told ABC11 that he heard about eight shots by the Bath and Body Works.
 Another food court restaurant employee said she "heard a lady, screaming but saw nothing."

+"Once it all started happening, the shots were coming towards my kiosk and you could hear them bouncing off the walls," Ingram said.
+"It's just an unfortunate situation."

 Authorities said there is no active shooter.
 There are no reports of injuries at this time.